The MCAT

 About the DAT

 The Dental Admission Test is required by all US schools of dentistry.
-The exam is multiple-choice, and takes just over half a day to complete, and is administered solely on the computer at testing centers throughout the country.
-It consists of 4 separate sections that cover the following:
+The exam is a 4.5 hour long, multiple-choice exam administered solely on the computer at testing centers throughout the country.
+It consists of four separate sections that cover the following:

-- Survey of natural sciences (biology, general chemistry and organic chemistry)
+• Survey of natural sciences (biology, general chemistry and organic chemistry) 100 items

 Registering for DAT